antokara/antokara.me/README.md

 ### App

-create a `.env` file on the project directory, with the following keys:
+create a `.env` file in the project directory, with the following keys:

 * CONTENTFUL_SPACE
 * CONTENTFUL_ACCESS_TOKEN